 .
 In addition to complying with ICANN Requirements and the TLD Requirements limiting the Domain Names that may be registered, Registrar agrees to comply with applicable statutes and regulations limiting the Domain Names that may be registered.

-TelHosting Provider

-.
-The Delegated Zone for any Domain Name sponsored by Registrar must be hosted by an Accredited TelHosting Provider in accordance with the TelHosting Policy.
-Such Accredited TelHosting Provider could be Registrar (if it completes the accreditation process), an accredited third party or Registry (acting as a "Community TelHosting Provider").

 Handling of Personal Data

 .
 Registrar shall comply, and warrants that it shall comply, with the requirements of the DPA and all other relevant laws at all times in relation to any Personal Data that it collects, handles, stores or discloses pursuant to its role as a Registrar.
 Registrar further warrants that it shall not process any such Personal Data for any purpose other than those notified to it by Registry unless (i) it has the consent of the relevant individual to do so, or (ii) is otherwise authorised to do so under the DPA.
 In this clause "process" has the meaning given by the DPA.